LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 Otherwise, I tried to point out that hover is independent of selection.
 I am able to move my cursor over any glyph and see its corresponding tooltip - regardless of if it is selected or not.

 I like that addition, but I feel like I also want to further emphasize the players I am hovering over.
-Bokeh makes that impossible with hover inspections.
+Bokeh makes that possible with hover inspections.
 Here is a slightly modified version of the code snippet that added the tooltip:

 ```python
 # Bokeh Library